Nasturtium, a cute climbing flower

 Soil – normal

-Easy to care for and to grow, it can bear with all kinds of soils and climates.
+Nasturtium will climb along hedges, fences, pergolas and low walls and cover them with orange and yellow flowers.
+Easy to care for and to grow, it can bear all kinds of soils and climates.

 Planting and sowing nasturtium

-No need to only plant a single color, your flower bed will be much more beautiful if you blend the different colors together.
+Also, don’t restrict yourself to a single color, your flower bed will be much more beautiful if you blend different colors together.

 • Summer watering must be regular but without excess.